 Laminate flooring

-Once one of the most popular pet flooring options out there, in recent years, laminate flooring has proven to be one of the worst flooring options for dogs and cats.
+Once one of the most popular pet flooring options out there, in recent years, laminate flooring has proven to be some of the worst flooring for dogs and cats.
 Not only is it prone to staining and deforming, but laminate can often become swollen when exposed to excess moisture, as it’s only water-resistant, not waterproof.

 On top of this, laminate flooring is slippery and not very scratch-resistant, so pet marks are going to visibly show up after a while, especially after accidental skidding and scrabbling.
 And unlike wood, you can’t sand down laminate flooring in order to remove these blemishes.

-Vinyl flooring
+LVT flooring

 Carpets

 On top of this, carpets are very good at trapping allergens, which is likely to make any pet allergies worse, even when they’re out of the room.
-However, if carpets are what you’re after, then it’s best to choose a dark or patterned shade, as these are much better at masking any stains you can’t remove.
+However, if carpets are what you’re after, then it’s best to choose a dark or patterned shade, as these are at least much better at masking any stains you can’t fully remove.

 What is the best way to clean tile floors with pets?